 Josh Allen, QB Buffalo Bills

 Let’s just start it off with a bang, shall we?
 Yes, I get how crazy this may sound to all of you.
 Yes, I am aware of Allen’s numbers last year and yes, I know where I currently have him in my QB rankings.
-But there are several things working against Allen this season and while I won’t deny his overall value, I do not believe drafting him at his current ADP of 25.78 is going to be a good move for you by season’s end
+But there are several things working against Allen this season and while I won’t deny his overall value, I do not believe drafting him at his current ADP of 25.78 is going to be a good move for you by season’s end, which is why he's first up for Fantasy Football Busts 2024

 The obvious starting point is touchdown regression as Allen ran in a whopping 15 touchdowns himself last season – 18 if you count the two playoff games.
 But one of the things we noticed when Joe Brady took over as offensive coordinator was a heavier lean on James Cook and the Bills’ rushing attack.